3125 Portia St

 The Eastern Nebraska Water Resources Assessment (ENWRA) project was formed in 2006.
 The sponsors consist of six NRDs (Lewis and Clark, Lower Elkhorn, Papio-Missouri River, Lower Platte North, Lower Platte South, and Nemaha) formally organized by an Interlocal Cooperative Agreement.
 Other cooperating agencies include the: Nebraska Department of Natural Resources, Conservation and Survey Division, School of Natural Resources, University of Nebraska-Lincoln; and U.S. Geological Survey.
 The long-term goal of the project is to develop a geologic framework and water budget for the previously glaciated portion of eastern Nebraska.
 The initial funding source was a three year Interrelated Water Management Plan/Program (IWMPP) grant.

 At the inception of the ENWRA project, the technical advisors and sponsors were uncertain how to characterize the geologically complex glaciated portion of Nebraska.
 The team decided on a pilot study approach to the first three years of the study, in which various technologies were applied to three geologically distinct study sites to determine the most efficient way to characterize eastern Nebraska’s varied geology.
+Please click png here for a copy of our Long Range Plan which includes a description of our organizational structure and recent updates to our project goals and objectives.

 The ENWRA project is a progressive step forward in the way we approach groundwater management in eastern Nebraska.
 It offers an opportunity to stay ahead of potential future problems by joining together and pooling resources.
 We hope to avoid the pitfalls of overdevelopment and improper management as well as provide lasting benefits to our mutual economic, environmental, and social interests in this region.